zeph-yr/TTSControl/README.md

 ## How To Use
 - Requires a freeware tool SoundVolumeView.
 Get it here https://www.nirsoft.net/utils/soundvolumeview.zip and put the .exe in your /Beat Saber directory
 - Place TTSControl.dll in your Plugins directory
-- Start your browser TTS
+- Start your browser TTS (make sure browser is unmuted)
 - In Map: Pull RIGHT trigger to mute.
 Pull LEFT trigger to unmute
 - In Lobby: Button displays current state of TTS.
 Click to change it.
 - Requires: BSIPA, BSML, BS_Utils, SiraUtil